scala/docs.scala-lang/_sips/sips/2011-10-12-implicit-classes.md

 additional implicit parameter list.
 An implicit class must be defined in a scope where method definitions are allowed (not at the top level).
-An implicit class is desugared into a class and implicit method pairing, where the implciit method mimics the constructor of the class.
+An implicit class is desugared into a class and implicit method pairing, where the implicit method mimics the constructor of the class.

 The generated implicit method will have the same name as the implicit